 - They should be nicely browned and caramelized. (photo 3)

-- Add minced garlic to pan. (photo 4)
+- Add minced garlic to the pan. (photo 4)

-- Add butter to pan and cook both for an additional minute. (photo 5)
+- Add butter to the pan and cook both for an additional minute. (photo 5)

 - Dredge in flour. (photo 8)

-- Place in pan that has been wiped clean, reheated, and another 2 tablespoons of oil has been added.
+- Place the floured chicken in the pan that has been wiped clean, reheated, and another 2 tablespoons of oil has been added.
 Cook for 8 minutes a side. (photo 9)

 - They should look nicely browned and be completely cooked through. (photo 10)